 This is easy to calculate:

 Then, aim to increase it.
-If you were to increase it 1% every three months, in four years you’d be saving 16% more than you were today.
+If you increase it by 1% every three months, in four years you’ll be saving 16% more than you are today.

-#2 – Expense Ratios of Investments
+#2.
+Expense Ratios of Investments

 Why are these numbers important?

 Look at this example, from the Department of Labor (as relayed by Nerd Wallet):